mmeyer23/dataWizard/README.md

 ## License

-AdventureMatch is licensed under the MIT License.
+DataWizard is licensed under the MIT License.
 See [LICENSE](LICENSE) for more details.